oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ## <a name="TransientEntities" href="#TransientEntities">4.3 Transient Entities</a>

-Transient entities are instances of an entity type that are derived from entities of the same entity type and only exist within a single payload.
+Transient entities are instances of an entity type that are the result of transforming entities of the same entity type and only exist within a single payload.
 They cannot be updated and consequently possess neither a stable entity-id nor an update URL.
-A transient entity may have a read URL, which may be used to re-derive the transient entity from the current state of the underlying entity or entities.
+A transient entity may have a read URL, which may be used to apply the same transformation to the current state of the underlying entity or entities.

 ## <a name="DefaultNamespaces" href="#DefaultNamespaces">4.4 Default Namespaces</a>